frkanz/CS-5783-MachineLearning/test.md

 * run _PODAE.py_ code to train the LSTM network.
 This will save the model.
 * change _mode:_ in input/input.yaml to *lstmTest* for testing LSTM network.
 * run _PODAE.py_ code again to test the LSTM network.
 This will also create some more figures in plot/ folder.
+* run _MLplot.py_ to plot velocity field and error.
+This is the last script which should be run.
+It uses previously generated data files to generate figures.